Chocolate and marshmallows are always a great combination. And that holds true in this delicious Mississippi Mud Cake!

 I am a big fan of sheet cakes.
 I love not only how easy they are but I love how much cake they make!
 It is the perfect solution to a summer BBQ, a potluck or anytime you need to feed a crowd.
 I also believe in erring on the side of excess when it comes to food.
 I never want to run out of food, especially when I have guests.
 A sheet cake is a good way to make sure you have enough dessert!
 You can cut the pieces as big or as little as you need to, depending on how many people show up.

 The cake is made in a jelly roll pan so it makes a lot which is perfect for a potluck!
-I also made half with nuts and half without.
-I am a without nuts girl myself.
+I use a jelly roll pan that measures 13 x 18.
+I own about six of these and use them for everything.
+Mississippi Mud Cake traditionally has nuts in it but I am not crazy about nuts in my baked goods so when I make it, I only add nuts to half of the cake!
 Love nuts, just not in my baked goods.

 Mississippi Mud Cake

 - 4 ounces semisweet chocolate baking bar chopped

 - 1 tsp vanilla

 - 1/4 C unsweetened cocoa